Eiznar/datastream-project/README.md

 # How to run :

-    - Download data folder from https://github.com/smkerr/COVID-fake-news-detection and place it in root directory.
     - Start Zookeeper and Kafka
+    - Complete the config.ini with your bearer_token in 'api_key' section.
+Port is set automatically.
+    - Launch the Flask app by running the `app.py`file.
-    - Run ingest-tweets.py to start ingesting tweets
+    - Then run `ingest-tweets.py` to start ingesting tweets
-    - Run filter-tweets.py to read consumer, send http request and store every prediction in a .csv file
+    - Then run `filter-tweets.py` to read consumer, send http request and store every prediction in a .csv file
-    - Run histogram.py to start a real time histogram with prediction score
+    - Finally run `histogram.py` to start a real time histogram with prediction score

 # Predictive models